bluehillgwc/bluehillgwc/index.md

 **Eligibility:** Open to all girls, ages 12-18, by online registration.

-**Club meetings:** January 26 through April 13 on Wednesdays from 3pm-5pm.
+**Club meetings:** February 2 through April on Wednesdays from 3pm-5pm.

 **Meeting location:** 2022 club meetings will take place in the George Stevens Academy library.